-will with my they any spe-
+Who will work with my child if they have any special educational needs?

-cial educational needs?

 Depending on your child's particular requirements, we will endeavour to cater as best as we can for them in school.
 Work will be differentiated in all classes to cater for individual needs.
 Specifically trained staff take groups or individual children for some more intensive intervention work if needed.
 If the needs of your child are more specific and an EHC plan outlines the need for more specific support, we can try to access funding for outside agencies to support your child and their needs, within the school setting.